Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 This Is the Hardest Step

-This is the hardest step I think.
-You get so confident on the beginner lesson horses, that it is a shock to the system to ride something a little more difficult.
+This is the hardest step, I think.
+You get so confident on the beginner lesson horses, it's a shock to the system to ride something a little more difficult.
 It can be a little disappointing because you realize that you weren't being as assertive a rider as you thought you were.
 It's okay though, that's what the horses on this ladder are for—to challenge you within your ability level.

 Once you have mastered these horses, you will feel even more confident than you did on the old faithfuls.
 It feels good to know that you can control a horse that is testing your skills and that you aren't nervous about these horses anymore.

-Everyone gets nervous at the beginning of riding a new horse, that's natural.
-Just remember, your instructor knows when you are ready, and they would never put you in danger.
+Everyone gets nervous when learning to ride a new horse, that's natural.
+Just remember: your instructor knows when you are ready, and they would never put you in danger.
 They want you to succeed as much as you want to!

 Step 2: Learn How Your Riding Affects the Horse